openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

     - benchmark_app **-hint none -d BATCH:GPU** -m 'path to your favorite model'.
  -  Finally, overriding the automatically-deduced batch size as well:
     - $benchmark_app -hint none -d **BATCH:GPU(16)** -m 'path to your favorite model'.
-    - note that some shell versions (e.g. `bash`) may require adding quotes around complex device names, i.e. -d "BATCH:GPU(16)"
+    - Keep in mind that some shell versions (e.g. `bash`) may require adding quotes around complex device names, i.e. -d "BATCH:GPU(16)".

 The last example also applies to the CPU or any other device that generally supports the batched execution.